paradox305/r-chat/README.md

 <H1>Usage</H1>

 1. Clone this repository
-2. Start the backend server
+2. Start the backend server using `node index.js`
-3. Start the frontend server
+3. Start the frontend server using `npm run dev`
 4. Navigate to <a href="http://localhost/chat">http://localhost:PORT/chat </a>
 5. Open another tab and you can start messaging on the web app.